seesawlabs/cortex-html5-base/README.md

 - `./src/`: Source files. `src/main.js` is the entry point.
 All source files will get compiled into `./build/bundle.js` by webpack.

 ## Customizing the App
+Search for TODOs in the code.
+Current TODO items for new apps are:
 * Change the app name in `package.json`.
 We use the app name in log messages.
 * Change the `DATASET_ID` in `src/main.js` to the production dataset id.
 * Update `src/test-data.js` with the test data.
 Make sure the test data is similar to the production data.